scholzj/terraform-aws-minikube/README.md

 ## Updates

+* *7.4.2023* Update to Kube 1.32 and move from Calico to Flannel
 * *26.3.2023* Update to use CentOS 10 and CRI-O
 * *16.6.2024* Update to Kubernetes 1.30.2
 * *19.5.2024* Update to Kubernetes 1.30.1 + Ingress and External DNS add-on updates